Fair Division in a Variable Setting: Our Problem and Contribution

-We begin by studying identical valuations and prove that any $\efconn$ instance has a positive solution here.
-Formally, we prove the following (in \cref{sec:identical}).
+We begin by studying identical valuations, and prove that $\efconn$ is possible.
+Formally, we prove the following (in \cref{subsec:ef1-restoration-identical-monotone}).

-\begin{restatable}{theorem}{identical} Given a fair division instance with an identical monotone valuation $v$, and any near-$\ef1$ allocation $X$, the $\efconn$ problem always admits a positive solution.
-Moreover, it is possible to ensure that the unhappy agent $1$ is the only recipient in each of these valid transfers, and the transfer is always made from an agent $i$ whom agent $1$ $\ef1$-envies (i.e., $\e{1 \to i}>0$).

-Furthermore, if $v$ is additive, at most $m/n$ valid transfers to agent $1$ suffice to reach an $\ef1$ allocation.
-This is tight in the worst case. \end{restatable}
+\begin{restatable}{theorem}{thmidentical} Given a fair division instance with identical monotone valuations over goods and an input allocation $X$, $\efconn$ is possible.
+Moreover, an $\mathsf{EF1}$ allocation can be obtained after making at most $m$ valid transfers. \end{restatable}

-The above theorem also holds for the case in which all the items are \emph{chores}.
-The proof is analogous, and we discuss it in Appendix~\ref{sec:ef1_identical_chores}.
-However, in Appendix~\ref{sec:ef1_mixed_efx}, we show that a positive result doesn't hold in the \emph{mixed setting} with both goods and chores, or for the analogous $\mathsf{EFX}$-$\mathsf{Restoration}$ problem for goods, even in the case of identical additive valuations.
+An analogous result (\cref{thm:identical-chores-general}) also holds for the case in which all the items are \emph{chores}, i.e., if every item has a negative marginal value for all the agents.
+However, a positive result does not hold in the \emph{mixed manna} setting with both goods and chores (see \cref{subsec:ef1-mixed-case}).